theforeman/theforeman.org/_posts/2018-05-02-load-balanced-smart-proxies-with-haproxy.md

 These steps are identical to the steps used on the first Smart Proxy.

 ### Running the installer
-As only the first Smart Proxy will host a PuppetCA, we point the Puppet agent to it explicitly during the installation and also configure the Puppet certificate to include the `smartproxy.example.test` name:
+As only the first Smart Proxy will host a PuppetCA, we point the Puppet agent to it explicitly during the installation and also configure the Puppet certificate to include the `smartproxy.example.net` name:
 ```
---puppet-dns-alt-names smartproxy.example.test
+--puppet-dns-alt-names smartproxy.example.net
---puppet-ca-server proxy01.example.test
+--puppet-ca-server proxy01.example.net
 --foreman-proxy-puppetca false
 --puppet-server-ca false
 ```